Applica-Consulting/git-course/README.md

 git add some/file.py # Optionally add some changes git commit --amend
 ```
-The will prompt for a new commit message, where you can either leave it be as it was, or change it.
+This will prompt for a new commit message, where you can either leave it be as it was, or change it.

 It is a very handy tool, which should definitely be put in your arsenal.